INJECTABLE TREATMENTS TO RESTORE FACIAL VOLUME AND FULLNESS

 Fillers are appropriate for any skin type and address a multitude of age-related concerns.
-They can fill in hollows under the eyes and eliminate the depressions caused by deep creases, wrinkles, or scars.
-Fillers can also be used in larger areas such as the cheeks and temples.
+They can eliminate the depressions caused by deep creases, wrinkles, or scars.
+Fillers can also be used in larger areas such as the cheeks.

-Although the words “dermal fillers” generally conjure up images of skin in advanced stages of aging, fillers are now popular for augmentation and contouring (fuller lips, a wider jawline, etc).
-More recently, researchers have discovered that injectables also stimulate fibroblasts to synthesize additional collagen.
-Physicians are now seeing more patients using fillers as a preventative treatment to slow aging, or enhance particular areas such as the lips.
+Although the words “dermal fillers” generally conjure up images of skin in advanced stages of aging, fillers are now popular for augmentation and contouring.
+More recently, researchers have discovered that injectables also stimulate fibroblasts to synthesize additional collagen.1 Physicians are now seeing more patients using fillers as a preventative treatment to slow aging, or enhance particular areas such as the lips.

 HOW DO DERMAL FILLERS WORK?

-A syringe needle injects a gel-like substance into the skin at various depths.
-A series of injections evenly disperses the filler.
+A healthcare provider injects a gel-like substance into the skin at the approved depth for the filler.
 The filler substance fills up the area, resulting in improvements such as smoother nasolabial lines or fuller cheekbones.

 Your skincare professional will determine which dermal fillers are right for you and develop a pre and post-treatment regimen to help protect and maintain results.

 Although the discomfort associated with receiving dermal fillers is minimal, it is not entirely pain free.
-A treatment generally begins with the application of a numbing cream.
-After approximately 30 minutes, the numbing cream is removed and a series of injections are administered into the target areas.
-Certain areas may be more sensitive during injection.
-For example, under eye fillers may cause more discomfort to the patient than cheek fillers.
+The majority of the fillers on the market have lidocaine in them for pain control.
+A series of injections are administered into the target areas, certain areas may be more sensitive during injection.
+For example, lip fillers may cause more discomfort to the patient than cheek fillers.

 Some soreness, bruising, and swelling may occur in the days, or even weeks, following the procedure.
 Many factors affect the severity of these side effects, such as the speed of the injections and the site of injection.
 Another factor is the material used for the filler.
 Fillers that provide semi-permanent results, as often seen in cheekbone fillers, are associated with more swelling and discomfort.